 Want to build a camper van?
 This series of blog posts will help you do just that.
 In this post, we'll discuss choosing a base van.

-So nowadays the Sprinter, Transit and Promaster are top choices for base vehicle for a camper van in North America.
+Nowadays the Sprinter, Transit and Promaster are top choices for base vehicle for a camper van in North America.
 With their choice of wheelbase lengths, multiple roof heights, and multiple engine options, they offer plenty of configurations for the camper van builder:

-- Ford Transit - Available as a cargo van or passenger van ("wagon"), with wheelbase lengths of 130", 148" and 148" extended, with regular roof, high roof, and super-high roof, and 3.7-liter V6 or 3.5-liter twin-turbo gas engine or 3.2-liter I5 turbodiesel
+- Ford Transit - Available as a cargo van or passenger van ("wagon"), with wheelbase lengths of 130", 148" and 148" extended, with regular roof, high roof, and super-high roof, and 3.7-liter V6 or 3.5-liter twin-turbo gas engine or 3.2-liter I5 turbodiesel.

 - Ram Promaster - Available as a cutaway (cab) chassis, cargo van or passenger van, with wheelbase lengths of 118", 136" and 159", low roof or high roof, and engine choices of standard 3.6-liter V6 gas or 3.0-liter I4 turbodiesel engine.